eConnah/School-Notes/School-Notes/Computer Science/Hardware/Processor.md

 # Fetch-Execute Cycle
 Processors operate in defined stages that are used to carry out program instructions The process is repeated over and over again for each instruction in a program.
 The Fetch-Execute cycle is triggered from the clock pulses of the system clock.
 The faster the clock speed, the faster a computer can fetch, decode and execute instructions

+The **fetch-execute cycle**, also known as the **instruction cycle**, is the fundamental process by which a computer's central processing unit (CPU) operates to execute instructions.
+Here’s a breakdown of the steps:

+## Fetch
+   Step 1: PC (Program Counter) Points to Next Instruction
+     The Program Counter holds the memory address of the next instruction to be executed.
+   Step 2: Instruction is Retrieved from Memory
+     The CPU fetches the instruction stored at the memory address pointed to by the Program Counter.
+   Step 3: Update the Program Counter
+     After fetching the instruction, the Program Counter is updated to point to the next instruction, typically incrementing to the next address in memory.

+## Decode
+   Step 1: Instruction Decoding
+     The fetched instruction is sent to the instruction decoder, where the CPU determines what the instruction is and what it needs to do.
+   Step 2: Identify Operands
+     The instruction may contain references to data or operands that are stored in registers or memory, which need to be accessed.

+## Execute
+   Step 1: Perform the Operation
+     The CPU carries out the decoded instruction.
+This could involve performing an arithmetic operation (e.g., addition), a logical operation (e.g., comparison), moving data between registers, or interacting with input/output devices.

+## Store (or Write Back)
+   Step 1: Store Result (if necessary)
+     The result of the executed instruction is written back to a specific register or memory location, if required.

+## Repeat
+   After storing the result, the cycle starts again with the next instruction being fetched from the location specified by the updated Program Counter.

+The process repeats continuously while the CPU is operating, allowing it to execute programs.

 # Cache Memory
 Cache is a small amount of superfast memory that stores data that is frequently used by the processor.
 It's larger but slower than a register, and faster but smaller than RAM.
 Larger amounts of cache memory can improve processing speed.